ulyssetsd/ulyssetsd.github.io/README.md

 ### Android Wi-Fi mapping application
 `Nov 2014 • May 2015`
-> As part of the search for white areas in a space, we created this application in order to model and map the Wi-Fi signals that you receive with your Android smartphone.
+> As part of the search for white areas in a space, we created this application to model and map the Wi-Fi signals that you receive with your Android smartphone.
 We did a lot of research on how to improve the algorithms and the performance of the app.

-# Languages & Professionnal Skills
+# Languages & Professional Skills
 ### Languages

 - **FRENCH**: native speaker
-- **ENGLISH**: (C1) Highly proficient in spoken and written english
+- **ENGLISH**: (C1) Highly proficient in spoken and written English
-  - **Certification TOEIC®** with score of **905**
+  - **Certification TOEIC®** with a score of **905**
   - live in Ireland since Feb 2019
 - **CHINESE MANDARIN**: Basic communication